Coded-Alchemy/Drone_Demo/README.md

 - The map wont automatically relocate its camera position to view the Drone marker.
 Manual scrolling north from its current position is needed.
 Zooming out via the negative button is suggested to faster locate the drone marker placed on the map.

 - exception messages are not surfaced to the user yet.

+- The app currently wont recover from weird drone states.

 ---